JanKomis/RFM_analysis/README.md

-# RFM segmetation in SQL on E-commerce Dataset
+# RFM segmentation in SQL on E-commerce Dataset

 A short project that demonstrates how to calculate RFM (Recency, Frequency, Monetary) metrics purely in SQL using a public e-commerce dataset from
 [Kaggle](https://www.kaggle.com/datasets/mkechinov/ecommerce-events-history-in-cosmetics-shop)).